killerbat00/String-Parser/README.md

 * Every carriage return (newline) is replaced by a space, and
 * Every adjacent pair of asterisks “**” is replaced by a “^”.
+* If the length of a line happens to be less than 80 characters (only happens on the last line), the line is not written.